ruofanhu/Tweet-FD/code_for_github/mgade-main/README.md

 # mgade
-Code for "A Dual-Attention Network for Joint Named Entity Recognition and Sentence Classification of Adverse Drug Events", Findings of EMNLP, 2020.
+The original code is for "A Dual-Attention Network for Joint Named Entity Recognition and Sentence Classification of Adverse Drug Events", Findings of EMNLP, 2020.
+In this work, we use and adapt the code for evaluation.

 Data format
 -------------------------